Kaaz/DiscordBot/readme.md

-false -> disable auto replying bot_admin_role |  | Users with this role are considered admins for the bot bot_channel | general | Channel where the bots default output goes to bot_logging_channel | false | The channel where the logging of events happens.
+false -> disable auto replying bot_admin_role |  | Users with this role are considered admins for the bot bot_channel | general | Channel where the bots default output goes to bot_language | en | The output language of the bot bot_logging_channel | false | The channel where the logging of events happens.
 Such as users joining/leaving

 Setting this to 'false' will disable it (without the quotes)